 Hi.
 My name’s Guy Hasson.
 I write fantasy and science fiction.

-Right now, I’m writing this series of novels about Joy Shelley, who is a dream girl.
+Right now I’m writing this series of novels about Joy Shelley, who is a dream girl.
 She spends her life in the Dream, raised by a father who is only there when he sleeps.
-You can read all about that in another post or something.
+You can read all about that in the Q.A.F. section.

 My point is that it’s a life-to-death story.
-Meaning that it will include her birth and will follow her life all the way through to the end, whenever that may be, as she struggles to learn who she really is, why she’s in the dream, and how she can get back home, to our world, if that’s even possible.
+Meaning that it will include her birth (which we’ll get to in a later stage) and will follow her life all the way through to the end, whenever that may be, as she struggles to learn who she really is, why she’s in the dream, and how she can get back home, to our world, if that’s even possible.

 Even though I have stories planned all the way through her life, I noticed that most of her life isn’t going to be in the books.
 All the little things that happen, the moments that are not really part of a big drama, but are fun or important or show who she is or who her friends and family are.